 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
-(To Whistle the Roe! or How the Roes are shot on the Call.)
+(To Call the Roe Deer! or How the Roes are shot on the Call.)
 On the right at the beginning of a sloping course the roebuck making the death-bound, the doe behind it looking up surprisedly.
 On the left within the thicket under a tree the hunter along with the baiting assistant still pointing the gun with outlined line of fire.
 Wooded scenery, in front right below the roes a water with a dead tree-trunk sunk in.
 Pen and brown ink and wash.
 On the caption mounted on verso inscribed in brown pen: Johan(n) Elias Ridinger inv. et del: 1758 —., otherwise in German as above and following.
 8⅜ × 14¼ in (214 × 361 mm).

 (Fine Hunting Bag — Pictures of Hunting)